rstudio/team-admin.rstudio.com/docs/using_rstudio_package_manager/using_rspm_repositories.md

 * `cran`, `curated cran`, `local`, `git`

-Package repositories use a database and specialized web server to handle HTTP requests from R and serve a source package, archived source package, or `PACKAGES` file.
+Package repositories use a database and specialized web server to handle HTTP requests from R and serve a package, archived package, or `PACKAGES` file.

 More details on repositories and sources are provided in the documentation on